eric-chapdelaine/mind-palace/README.md

 # Test Data

+By default, the MongoDB service will run on 127.0.0.1, port 27017.
 We can populate the collections with test data with the following command:

 $ node insert_sample_data.js "mongodb://127.0.0.1:27017/my_library_db"